victorhubarb/digiwallet/README.md

 ![Java](https://img.shields.io/badge/Java-OOP-orange?style=for-the-badge&logo=java)
 ![Course](https://img.shields.io/badge/CS%20200-Programming%20II-blue?style=for-the-badge)

-A Venmo-inspired digital wallet built in Java — with a GUI, persistent storage, and real transaction management.
+A Venmo-inspired digital wallet built in Java — with a GUI, persistent file-based storage, and full transaction management.

 ---

 ## Overview

-I started this project with the idea of building a bank system, but somewhere along the way it turned into something closer to Venmo.
+I started with the idea of building a bank system, but somewhere along the way it turned into something closer to Venmo.
 Users can create an account, link payment methods, add funds, send and request money from others, and withdraw back to a linked bank account.
-Everything persists between sessions — close the app, reopen it, and your balance, transaction history, and linked cards are all exactly where you left them.
+Everything persists between sessions — close the app, reopen it, and your balance, transaction history, and linked cards are exactly where you left them.

 This was my final project for **CS 200 – Programming II** at MassBay Community College.
 Honestly, it ended up more extensive than I originally planned — I kept wanting to improve it as I built it.
+That's probably the best sign a project is going well.

 ---